-The Federal Interagency Traumatic Brain Injury Research (FITBIR) Informatics System is a collaborative effort involving the NIH Institutes and Centers (ICs) and the US Army Medical Research and Materiel Command (USAMRMC) to develop a biomedical informatics system and data repository for Traumatic Brain Injury (TBI) research.
+The Federal Interagency Traumatic Brain Injury Research (FITBIR) Informatics System is a collaborative effort involving the NIH Institutes and Centers (ICs) and the US Army Medical Research and Development Command (USAMRDC) to develop a biomedical informatics system and data repository for Traumatic Brain Injury (TBI) research.

 The purpose of FITBIR is to help accelerate TBI research by creating an infrastructure that integrates heterogeneous datasets allowing access to much more quality research data than an investigator would be able to collect independently.
 Generally, FITBIR provides the following capabilities:

 - Standards to enable cross site meta-analysis and data comparisons across bioinformatics systems